lina-usc/pylossless/docs/source/implementation.rst

 .. figure:: _images/pipeline_step_10.png

-    *Figure 1i)*: Step 14: Identifying small time periods betweeen flagged epochs
+    *Figure 1i)*: Step 14: Identifying small time periods between flagged epochs

 Step 15: Save data
 ------------------
 The pipeline will save the data in a folder named ``derivatives/pyLossless`` in the bids root directory.

-- By default, the pipelien will save EEG data in the European Data Format (``EDF``).
+- By default, the pipeline will save EEG data in the European Data Format (``EDF``).
 - The pipeline will save each ICA decomposition in  the ``.fif`` format.
 - Finally, the pipeline will save the IC labels in a ``.tsv`` file.

 Step 16: Expert Quality Control (QCR)
 -------------------------------------

-The last step of the pipelin is for the user to review the pipelines decisions for each file.
-For this, the pyLossless pipelien will provide a dashboard to the user.
+The last step of the pipeline is for the user to review the pipelines decisions for each file.
+For this, the pyLossless pipeline will provide a dashboard to the user.

 .. todo::